bigdocloud/bigdocloud/README.md

-- 👋 Hi, I’m @bigdocloud
+- 👋 BIGDO CLOUD
+- 👀 We are helping business with data solution.
-- 👀 I’m interested in Big Data, Data Analytics, Data Science, Machine Learning and AI, DataOps, MLOps and DevOps.
+- 👀 Our services include Business Digital Transformation, Data Integration and Management, Business Intelligence, Data Analytics, Data Science, Machine Learning and AI implementation.
-- 📫 How to reach me here.
+- 📫 How to reach me here. https://bigdocloud.com

 <!---
 bigdocloud/bigdocloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.